accessibility-luxembourg/accessibilite.public.lu/content/de/mentions-legales.md

 The duration of data retention does not exceed that required to observe changes in audiences as a function of changes in browsers, resolutions used or other available statistical data.

-The person responsible for this processing is the Information and Press Department.
+The person responsible for this processing is the Information and Press Service.

 ### Presence on social networks